Advancing Fluid Antenna-Assisted Non-Terrestrial Networks in 6G and Beyond: Fundamentals, State of the Art, and Future Directions: Conclusion

 \section{Conclusion}

 This paper has provided a comprehensive survey on the FA-assisted NTNs in 6G.
 We first reviewed the fundamentals and applications of NTNs and FAs to outline the key benefits and adaptability of FAs for NTNs.
-Considering the high latency, dynamics, severe fading, and interference in NTNs, We then delved into the channel modeling and AI-based CSI estimate methods of FA-assisted NTNs.
+Considering the high latency, dynamics, severe fading, and interference in NTNs, we then delved into the general channel modeling and CSI estimation methods for FA-assisted NTNs from the perspectives of model-based and AI-based approaches.
 Next, we conducted a detailed literature review of the SoTA joint optimizations of FA-assisted NTNs, highlighting the crucial roles of FAs in overcoming traditional NTN limitations.
 Moreover, FA-assisted NTNs combined with other B5G technologies can enhance coverage, connectivity, and reliability.
 Furthermore, FA-assisted NTNs held great potential in future intelligent function-integration networks to arrange communication, sensing and computation.
 For the security of FA-assisted NTNs, the PLS and covert communication were investigated in detail.
 Finally, we deliberated on promising research directions and opportunities for FA-integrated NTNs, offering insights to guide future investigations.
 Extensive explorations of academia and industry revealed that FA-assisted NTNs can unlock the enormous potential of 6G, presenting new horizons and innovative applications.